simon1uo/vue-dndnr/docs/components/draggable.md

 # Draggable Component

-The `Draggable` component allows you to make any element draggable.
+The `Draggable` component allows you to make any element draggable with a simple wrapper component.

 <script setup lang="ts">
 import { ref } from 'vue'